icanzilb/EasyAnimation/README.md

 Spring Layer Animations
 ========
-One thing I really miss when using CoreAnimation and `CABasicAnimation` is that there's no easy way to create spring animations.
+One thing I really missed since iOS9 when using CoreAnimation and `CABasicAnimation` was that there was no easy way to create spring animations.
 Luckily a handy library called `RBBAnimation` provides an excellent implementation of spring animations for layers - I translated the code to Swift and included `RBBSpringAnimation` into `EasyAnimation`.

+Easy Animation takes care to use the new in iOS9 spring animation class `CASpringAnimation` when your app runs on iOS9 or higher and falls back to `RBBSpringAnimation` when your app runs on iOS8.

 Here's how the code to create a spring animation for the layer position, transform and corner radius looks like: